zihui-debug/R1-V/README.md

 ```

-> [!WARNING]
+> [!NOTE]
-> To reproduce the result, keep the per_device_train_batch_size to 1 for now, as there is a revealed bug about batched training.
+> 1. To reproduce the result, keep the per_device_train_batch_size to 1 for now, as there is a revealed bug about batched training.
 See the [reproduction report](https://github.com/Deep-Agent/R1-V/issues/4#issuecomment-2633348354) here.
 We realize it is important for effiency and are working on solving it with the community.
+> 2. To reduce GPU cost with deepspeed and train larger model, please refer to this solution https://github.com/Deep-Agent/R1-V/issues/18.

 ## Evaluation